ntclark/PostScript/Readme.md

 Yes, a hundred times yes, it is best to follow the common sense strategy for **EVERY** situation, 1 file in the system, or 1000 files.
 There is no excuse for shortcuts, do it right every time and every place.

+In the overall culture of OS, I see that 1) the growth and enhancement of tools *cannot* be leveraged by the community, and 2) (among others) structure and organization are stagnant.
+Why ?

+- People have the sources local and changes in the repository can't be immediately seen by them
+    - Too effing bad.
+The masses need to learn how to use diff engines ( my favorite is Beyond Compare by Scooter Software) up until that time whenever repository technology gets better
+        - The repository technology is **not going** to get better.
+It is already too difficult and error prone, the masses will have to take responsibility for proper merging on their own, and at the same time one and only one owner of the repository must be responsible for it
+- The systems ire badly structured or architected.
+    - In the past systems were built without dynamically loaded component parts ('.dlls, etc) so there are usually way more sources a contributor may have to deal with even when only interested in a specific area
+        - because there **AREN'T** any specific area(s)
+- Any of a plethora of technology aspects that are out pacing the original sources
+    - Adapt the sources and do it now
+- The insistence on multi-platform operability is a pipe dream
+    - If the target platform poses significant impacts on the sources - someone fix the effing target platform.
+        - The needs of the many outweigh the needs of the few

+Get Over It !!

+The fact that contemporary technologies weren't implemented in the past SHOULD NEVER hold an OS system back.
+These systems need to "Bite the Bullet" and get themselves updated already - those who are too lazy and/or insist on no changes because they are inconvenienced need to Get Over It.

 My book will go into these and many more details about how software needs to be written, here are some topics:

 - Learn and understand at the deepest level of detail the technology and keep up to date, and go back and improve when you realize you did it wrong the first time